 Sharing Hope Education Program:

-NAMI Tallahassee is the recipient of a 2012 grant from NAMI National that partners with African American congregations.
+NAMI Tallahassee is the recipient of two grants (2012 and 2013) from NAMI National that partners with African American congregations.
 The hallmark of Sharing Hope is a one-hour interactive presentation focusing primarily on the personal experiences and reflections of the three-person presenter team—an individual living with mental illness, a family member and a faith leader.
 Presenters lead participants in a discussion about the signs and symptoms of serious mental illness using the companion booklet, A Family Guide to Mental Health: What You Need to Know.
 The presentation emphasizes the importance of congregational support, features a selection of community resources—and ultimately demonstrates the possibilities and hope for recovery from mental illness.

 Knowing that the faith community provides key support to many African American families, the vision of this initiative is to build the faith community’s support, guidance and understanding specifically for its members living with mental illness.
 For more information on this initiative link here or to schedule a presentation, contact firstname.lastname@example.org.